rhinstaller/anaconda/docs/boot-options.rst

 repo=nfsiso:...
 ^^^^^^^^^^^^^^^

-Anaconda no longer needs explicit specification that a NFS location is an ISO image.
+Anaconda no longer needs explicit specification that an NFS location is an ISO image.
 The difference between an installable tree and a dir with an ``.iso`` file is now automatically detected, so this is the same as ``inst.repo=nfs:``...